IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell-python/selector_syntax.rst

     "Quoted string", "``""foo \""bar\"" baz""``", "The value must be in double quotes.
 The value may contain spaces, symbols, and other characters.
 If you need to use a double quote, you can escape it with a backslash.
 This is the safest, most general way to specify a value."
     "Unquoted string", "``foobarbaz``", "For convenience, if you have a simple value which contains no spaces or special characters, you are free to specify it as an unquoted string."
-    "Regex string", "``/foo.*baz/``", "You may specify a Python-compatible regex pattern delimited by forward slashes."
+    "Regex string", "``/foo.*baz/``", "You may specify a Python-compatible regex pattern delimited by forward slashes.
+You can learn more about regular expresions from `Beginners Regex tutorial <https://regexone.com/>`_ and `Online Regex testing website <https://regexone.com/>`_."

 Getting element values
 ----------------------